2022 CHA Waiting List FAQ

 3. What happens after I submit the pre-application?

-Following the closing of the pre-application registration period (Wednesday, January 15, 2020 at 11:59 p.m.), pre-applications will be selected for the waiting list using a computerized, random selection process.
-Once sorting has been completed, the applicants who have randomly been assigned numbers 1 – 1,000 will be placed on the HCVP waiting list.
+Following the closing of the pre-application registration period (Thursday, April 14, 2022 at 11:59 p.m.), pre-applications will be selected for the waiting list using a computerized, random selection process.
+Once sorting has been completed, the applicants who have randomly been assigned numbers 1 – 500 will be placed on the HCVP waiting list.
 The remaining applications will be discarded.
 Those who are not placed on the waiting list will need to re-apply to our waiting list once we begin accepting new applications again.
+I anticipate we will take applications again before the end of 2022.

-On Thursday, January 23, 2020 @ 12:00 p.m. (noon) EST the CHA will post the waiting list applicants in the order that they were randomly selected.
-Please visit our website at .
+On Thursday, April 21, 2022 @ 12:00 p.m. (noon) EST the CHA will post the waiting list applicants in the order that they were randomly selected.
+Please visit our website at www.chahousing.org to see this list.
 A paper listing will also be available at all of our CHA public housing management offices and Central Office.
-The listing will be posted using a unique identifier (the first and last initial and the last 4 digits of the social security number of the head of household) that you will be requested to give at the time of application. .
+The listing will be posted using a unique identifier (the first and last initial and the last 4 digits of the social security number of the head of household) that you will be requested to give at the time of application.

-PLEASE NOTE: IF YOU DO NOT SEE YOUR UNIQUE IDENTIFIER WITH A WAITING LIST NUMBER POSTED ON THE WEBSITE ON THURSDAY, JANUARY 23, 2020 THIS MEANS YOU WERE NOT SELECTED FOR OUR WAITING LIST.
-Your application has been discarded and you will need to re-apply to our waiting list once we begin accepting new applications again
+PLEASE NOTE: IF YOU DO NOT SEE YOUR UNIQUE IDENTIFIER WITH A WAITING LIST NUMBER POSTED ON THE WEBSITE ON THURSDAY, APRIL 21, 2022 THIS MEANS YOU WERE NOT SELECTED FOR OUR WAITING LIST.
+Your application has been discarded and you will need to re-apply to our waiting list once we begin accepting new applications again.
+You do not need to call our office for any further information if you were not selected and your name is not on the posted list!

 4. What is a “Unique Identifier” and why do I need one?